 - (1) Authority.
-To ensure effective case management, the special master is authorized under RCFC 16(f)(2) to order a party, its attorney, or both to pay the expenses-including reasonable attorney's fees-incurred because of any noncompliance with a scheduling or pretrial order unless noncompliance substantially was justified or other circumstances make an award of expenses unjust. - (2) Contents of the Order.
+To ensure effective case management, the special master is authorized under RCFC 16(f)(2) to order a party, its attorney, or both to pay the reasonable expenses-including attorney's fees-incurred because of any noncompliance with a scheduling or pretrial order other unless the noncompliance was substantially justified or other circumstances make an award of expenses unjust. - (2) Contents of the Order.
 The special master's order imposing fees and costs must describe the noncompliance and explain the basis for the imposition of fees and costs. - (3) Review.
 An order by a special master imposing fees and costs will be reviewable by an assigned judge on motion by the noncompliant party or the noncompliant party's attorney either: - (A) upon the filing of the special master's decision; or - (B) upon the filing of an order concluding proceedings.